jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) sections RC 13 and RC 14 (which relate to persons with an initial provisional tax liability and those with an extension of time for providing a return); and
   (d) sections RC 26 and RC 27 (which relate to changes in taxable periods).
 Calculation
-(2) The amount of an instalment of provisional tax is calculated using the formula—residual income tax × instalment number−provisional tax.total instalments
+(2) The amount of an instalment of provisional tax is calculated using the formula—residual income tax × instalment number− provisional tax.total instalments
 Definition of items in formula
 (3) In the formula,—
   (a) residual income tax is a person’s residual income tax, as applicable—